 For all accounts, you will need to provide documents that prove you or your institution's identity, proof of address, and funding information.

 Citizens or residents from most countries can open an account.
-The only exception are those that are prohibited by the US Office of Foreign Assets Control.
+The only exception is those that are prohibited by the US Office of Foreign Assets Control.

-Once you log in, you can create different workspaces which allows you to look at different data and execute trades.
+Once you log in, you can create different workspaces that allow you to look at different data and execute trades.
 Some of the tools you can access include advanced charting, paper trading, mutual fund replicator, volatility lab.
 Traders can also access an options strategy lab to compare strategies as well as create and submit simple and complex multi-leg options.

-Since there are so many options to trade on Interactive Brokers, the TWS may seem overwhelming to first-time users.
+Since there are so many products to invest in Interactive Brokers, the TWS may seem overwhelming to first-time users.
 Traders might want to consider using their HTML based trading platform called IB WebTrader which may be less intimidating to use.
-They also have mobile apps for both iOS and Android.

 For those wanting to give the platform a try before committing, you can download their demo software.